-We were approached by large Paint Manufacturer to see if we could assist in the Design Development and Manufacturer of large bulk storage for their finished products.
-Their main warehouse was nearing their limit of storage capacity and still being in regulatory compliance.
+U.S. Chemical Storage was approached by a large paint manufacturer to assist in the design development and manufacturing of a large bulk storage space for their finished products.
+Their main warehouse was nearing its limit of storage capacity and was dangerously close to non-compliance.

-They did not want to go through the arduous process of conventional construction because of the timeframe involved.
-The permitting process and the actual time line involved with conventional construction could stretch on for months with a variety of trades involved.
+The customer did not want to go through the arduous process of conventional construction because of the timeframe involved.
+The permitting process and the actual length of time involved with conventional construction could stretch on for months with a variety of trades involved.
 Due to safety procedures at their facility, they also did not want additional visitors on-site for extended periods of time that would be difficult to manage.

 The following aspects were required in the construction of the prefabricated compliant chemical storage building:

-- The new duplex locker must be pre-engineered and pre-manufactured before arrival on site
+- The new duplex modular unit needed to be pre-engineered and pre-manufactured before arrival on site

-- The new furnished duplex locker had to be connected to their warehouse facility with a building connector (Personnel would not go outdoors with any finished product)
+- It to be connected to their warehouse facility with a building connector ensuring that personnel would not go outdoors with any finished product

-- Product had to be transferred from the existing facility to the new locker, with relative ease for plant personnel
+- Product had to be transferred from the existing facility to the building with relative ease for plant personnel

-- An intrinsically safe environment must always be maintained
+- An intrinsically safe environment was required of the design

 - The fire suppression system in the modular unit needed to be fully separate from the existing facility

-- Locker had to be furnished with power voltage and phase to match site power and have termination points for connection
+- The new modular building had to be furnished with a power voltage and have termination points for connection

-Working closely with the client and engineers, US Chemical was able to meet all aspects of the “Scope of Work” in a relatively short period of time.
-All timelines were met “Per Plan and Specification”.
-From client approved drawings the locker went directly into manufacturing.
+Working closely with the client and engineers, U.S. Chemical was able to meet all aspects of the scope of work in a relatively short period of time.
+All timelines were met per plan and specification.
+Once client-approved drawings, the locker went directly into manufacturing.

-US Chemical Duplex Lockers go through a “Dry Run” process where the Locker is totally built on the Factory Floor.
-All Devices and Accessories go through extensive testing and HVAC Systems are cycled for 48 hours.
-At completion, the Locker is divided into halves and shrink wrapped for shipment.
+U.S. Chemical modular storage buildings go through a “dry run” process where the Locker is totally built on the Factory Floor.
+All additional options and accessories go through extensive testing and HVAC Systems are cycled for 48 hours.

-Site Installation was performed by Crane and Rigging process.
-The Pad/Foundation was verified with a Transit to find any unleveled areas.
-Locker is left complete and ready for Governmental Inspection after anchoring.
-Finally, all interior and exterior finishes are made.
+Site installation was performed by a crane and rigging process.
+The customer-supplied concrete pad foundation was verified to find any unleveled areas.
+The building is left complete and ready for government inspection upon placement and anchoring.

-This Modular was on site at 9:00 in the morning and Crane and Rigging was finished by 11:30.
+The modular unit was delivered onsite at 9:00 am and all crane and rigging were finished by 11:30 am.
 All of the internal and exterior finishes were completed, and the power hook-ups were completed on the same day.
-The client was only impacted by our personnel being at their facility for one day.
-US Chemical provided a truly “Turnkey Project” for this client.
+The client was only impacted by additional personnel being at their facility for one day.